What We Learnt From Being First-Timers At Disney World

 Don’t Get Too Hung Up On Fast Passes

-After all the rush to try and get the fast passes before we went and struggling to get the rides we wanted, I would have to say don’t get too hung up on it all especially if it’s your first time going too.
-We had ours all set to go but once I was in Magic Kingdom on the first day, the last thing I wanted to do was rush off to get on rides.
+After all the rush to try and get the fast passes before we went and struggling to get the rides we wanted, I would have to say don’t get too hung up on it all especially if it’s your first time going to Disney too.
+We had ours all set to go but once I was in the Magic Kingdom on the first day, the last thing I wanted to do was rush off to get on rides.
 As I mentioned above, I just wanted to take it all in and getting on to rides wasn’t my priority.
 Also, it is very easy to hop onto the app and check if anything has changed.
 You can cancel your bookings and find other rides at more suitable times on the actual day itself so you may even get what you wanted in the first place.
 Another reason we had for making changes was because once we saw the rides in person, we realised that even though Jake was the right height for them they weren’t all suitable for a five-year-old which meant we swapped his fast pass rides for other ones.

 There is always so much to see around the parks and you certainly don’t want to miss any shows or parades to go on a ride… well, I didn’t!